D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Introduction

-Great effort has been invested in controlling the RA collision rate in sensor networks, as detailed in~\cite{hasan2013random,ali2017lte}.
-During recent years, encouraged by the popularity of deploying device-to-device (D2D) communications and unlicensed bands in cellular systems \cite{lien20163gpp,wu2016device,meng2017cooperative}, a variety of new RAN congestion control approaches based on D2D communications and device grouping have attracted much interest from academic and industrial players, due to their advantages in energy consumption and access delay~\cite{Offloading2016SGBH}.
-However, these methods generally assume D2D links as reliable, which can rarely be argued in practice.
+Great effort has been invested in reducing the RA collisions in sensor networks, as detailed in~\cite{hasan2013random,ali2017lte}.
+During recent years, {encouraged by the popularity of deploying device-to-device (D2D) communications and unlicensed bands in cellular systems \cite{lien20163gpp,wu2016device }, a variety of new RAN congestion control approaches based on D2D communications and device grouping have attracted much interest from academic and industrial players}, due to their advantages in energy consumption and access delay~\cite{sciancalepore2016offloading}.
+However, these methods generally assume D2D links as reliable, which can {rarely} be argued in practice.
 Besides, they generally only focus on the radio resource management of the physical layer, and lack discussion about the protocol design on the medium access control (MAC) and higher layers.
-In this work, we rely on the unreliability of D2D links, and thus enhance the D2D-based grouped RA methods considering both a protocol extension and an architectural solution to efficiently handle access congestion issues in 5\textsuperscript{th} Generation (5G) sensor networks.
+In this work, we rely on the unreliability of D2D links, and thus enhance the existing approaches in this category introducing both a protocol extension and an architectural solution to efficiently handle access congestion issues in 5\textsuperscript{th} Generation (5G) sensor networks.
+Main contributions can be summarized as the following: $i$) we propose a new MAC frame design, $ii$) we detail a novel hierarchical geolocation database (GDB) signaling approach and $iii$) we blend both solutions together to enable a satisfactory initial clustering and an online group updating, towards a more reliable and efficient RA solution.

-The remainder of the article is organized as follows.
-In Section~\ref{sec:sota}, we briefly discuss the concept of sensor-networking RAN congestion control, reviewing existing approaches, and discussing the advantages and theoretical drawbacks of D2D-based grouped RA methods.
-In Section~\ref{sec:d2d}, we study the impact of D2D link reliability on the performance of D2D-based grouped RA by presenting both qualitative analysis and numerical results.
-We then propose our enhancement of the grouped RA protocol in Section~\ref{sec:protocol}, and an architectural innovation of connecting sensor group management with the geolocation database (GDB), in Section~\ref{sec:gdb}.
-The proposed method is evaluated in comparison to the benchmark performance Extended Access Class Barring (EAB) through numerical simulations in Section~\ref{sec:simulation}.
-Finally, concluding remarks are provided in Section~\ref{sec:conclusion}.